pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

+* Etcd may somtimes experience orphaned processes that leads to the Diego BBS job failing.
+This can be remedied by `killall etcd` on the Diego BBS VMs and subsequent redeployment.
+This will be fixed in a future 1.6.x release soon.

 * The [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) Elastic Runtime tile v.1.6.0 will show "1.6.0-build.315" in the tile version.
 This is fine.

 * Before upgrading to PCF Elastic Runtime v.1.6.0 from v.1.5.x, make sure you have followed [these instructions](http://docs.pivotal.io/pivotalcf/customizing/upgrading-pcf.html#pcf16upgrade).